BII-Quantum/bii-quantum.github.io/about.md

 ### Acknowledgements

-We thank Ben Blaiszik, Kevin Jablonka, and the rest of the organizing team for the [LLMs in Materials and Chemistry '23 Hackathon](https://materials-data-facility.github.io/llm-hackathon/), for which this event is heavily templated off of.
+We thank Sterling G. Baird, and the rest of the organizing team for the [Bayesian Optimization Hackathon for Chemistry and Materials](https://github.com/AC-BO-Hackathon/ac-bo-hackathon.github.io) which has built on top of the [LLMs in Materials and Chemistry '23 Hackathon](https://materials-data-facility.github.io/llm-hackathon/).